Published on 11 Jun 2012

 "When I think about my children, I think about what it will mean for them to live in a society that has solved the complexities of the healthcare system so that no matter where they live, no matter what they do, no matter what condition they have, they can have the best possible care." - Keith Figlioli, Senior Vice President, Healthcare Informatics, Premier

-Big Data, Business Process Management (BPM), Enterprise Content Management, Enterprise Modernization, Smarter Analytics, Smarter Analytics - Increase operational efficiency, Smarter Computing, Smarter Planet
+PureData System for Analytics (powered by Netezza technology), PureSystems, Big Data, Big Data & Analytics, Big Data & Analytics: Operations/Fraud/Threats, Business Process Management (BPM), Enterprise Content Management, Enterprise Modernization, Smarter Computing, Smarter Planet

 IBM Business Partner:

 “Siloed” applications made it difficult for Premier healthcare alliance members to connect different data sources and metrics and see the “big picture” of how to drive healthcare transformation.
-To address this challenge, Premier is implementing a high-performance, integrated warehouse of trusted information that enables its members to analyze data from more than 86,000 healthcare providers, and identify best practices to improve patient health while safely reducing healthcare costs.
+To address this challenge, Premier is implementing a high-performance, integrated warehouse of trusted information that enables its members to analyze data and identify best practices to improve patient health while safely reducing healthcare costs.

-Serving more than 2,600 U.S. hospitals and 84,000-plus other healthcare sites, the Premier healthcare alliance is undertaking a groundbreaking initiative that will help hospitals, doctors and other health providers to identify which treatments benefit patients the most so that no matter where patients live, or are treated, they can be assured the best care.
+Serving approximately 2,900 U.S. community hospitals and 100,000 alternate sites, the Premier healthcare alliance is undertaking a groundbreaking initiative that will help hospitals, doctors and other health providers to identify which treatments benefit patients the most so that no matter where patients live, or are treated, they can be assured the best care.
 The potential benefits for saving lives, helping people enjoy healthier lives, and reducing healthcare costs are staggering.
-In one Premier project, 157 participating hospitals saved an estimated 24,800 lives while reducing healthcare spending by USD 2.85 billion.
+In one Premier project, approximately 330 participating hospitals saved an estimated 92,000 lives while reducing healthcare spending by USD9.13 billion since its inception in 2008.
+They also provided approximately 80,000 additional patients with evidence-based care for the clinical conditions assessed.

 Smarter Healthcare: Near real-time insight and collaboration improve patient health